-Over the past two years, Florida's Extension agents have rushed to help those effected by these terrible storms.
+In 2004 - 2005, Florida's Extension agents rushed to help those effected by these terrible storms.
 Many local residents poured out their hearts, souls and wallets to help other in our own community as well as those in other areas.
-Please contact relief agencies to see what disaster veterans still need, as assistance will be needed for many years to come.
-Please do all that you can....
+Below are archived contacts to relief agencies that were helpful at that time - note that some of these links may not work anymore.

 This page archives links and news reports that summarize what our office found to be helpful in times of great need.
 We are leaving them up to remember what happened, and in the hopes that we never have the need to use them again....